Overview: What is SJS and TEN

 Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN) are two rare, but very problematic and life-threatening skin conditions.
-SJS and TEN cause the skin to become red and purple, cause tenderness, and causes the skin to peel away from the body.
-These diseases affect not only the skin on the external surface of the body, but it also affects the moist lining of the mouth, nose, eyes, genitalia, and other body parts.
+SJS and TEN cause the skin to become red and purple, cause tenderness, and cause the skin to peel away from the body.
+These diseases affect not only the skin on the external surface of the body, but also affect the moist lining of the mouth, nose, eyes, genitalia, and other body parts.
 TEN is a more severe form of SJS.
 The extent of skin involvement (body surface area – BSA) classifies a patient into one of three groups:

 - SJS: <10% of BSA

 SJS and TEN have an annual incidence of 1.2–6 and 0.4–1.2 per million persons, respectively.
 Women are more affected than men, with a ratio of 1.5:1.
 The incidence of SJS/TEN will rise with age also.
 Patients that are more high risk are those that have HIV and patients with brain tumours that are undergoing treatment with radiotherapy and also are receiving anti-seizure medications at the same time.